ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Madagascar](/prayer/notes/madagascar.html).
+This week we pray for the [Sunni Zaza](/prayer/notes/zaza.html) people in Turkey.

-If you missed it, we last prayed for the [Najdi Arabs](/prayer/notes/saudi-arabs.html) of Central Saudi Arabia.
+If you missed it, we last prayed for [Madagascar](/prayer/notes/madagascar.html).

 ## Prayer App